BrickDesignerNL/github-copilot-gpt-code-improver/README.md

 2. Use GitHub CoPilot in agent mode with the default GPT4.1 model.
 3. Have Premium Model quality results for $10 per month imstead of $39 per month.

-If it works for you buy me a drink 😊
+If it works for you buy, me a drink 😊